Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Results

 \subsection{Embedding space properties}

-For alignment, we randomly select 10k positive and negative pairs of molecular graphs from BBBP and Tox21 datasets, calculate the cosine distance and plot the histogram in~\Cref{fig:pair_cosine}.
-We choose \method{AttrMask} and \method{GraphCL} to represent generative and contrastive GSSL methods, respectively. \Cref{tab:uniformity} presents uniformity values as defined in~\cite{wang2020understanding}; \Cref{fig:dim_collaps_bbbp} plots the magnitude of the singular values in the logarithm scale provided in~\Cref{tab:spectrum_main} (in the logarithm scale).
+\textbf{Findings.} Based on the above results, we summarise the following findings.
+For alignment, we randomly select 10k positive and negative pairs of molecular graphs from BBBP and Tox21 datasets, calculate the cosine similarity and plot the histogram in~\Cref{fig:pair_cosine}.
+We choose \method{AttrMask} and \method{GraphCL} to represent generative and contrastive GSSL methods, respectively. \Cref{tab:uniformity} presents uniformity values as defined in~\citep{wang2020understanding}; \Cref{fig:dim_collaps_bbbp} plots the magnitude of the singular values in the logarithm scale provided in~\Cref{tab:spectrum_main}.